sajjadali-fullstack/rest-api-employee-system/README.md

 ## 💖 Support & Usage
 If you find this project helpful or plan to use it as a template for your learning, please consider:
 1. Giving it a **Star ⭐**
-2. Giving credit to the original author
+2. Giving credit to the original author means me Your Sajju 🔥✨